frendyguo-zz/frendyguo.me/src/pages/real-power-of-react-custom-hooks.md

 ---
-title: 'The What and Why of React Custom Hooks'
+title: 'The Real Power of React Custom Hooks'
 date: '2021-02-18'
 featuredImage: '../images/why_custom_hooks/hook.jpg'
-shortDesc: Understanding the true power of React custom Hooks.
+shortDesc: And why you should be using them.
 ---
 Before [React Hooks](https://reactjs.org/docs/hooks-intro.html), we would refer to a non class-based component a **stateless functional component**, or a **dumb component**.
 Such components wouldn't have access to state nor do they have any lifecycle hook.
 As a result, the stateless functional component relies on its props as the only input.